liatrio/devops-challenge/README.md

-This is an application for leading a Tech Talk exercise.
-It is built using React.
+This is an application built for a Chico State Tech Talk that is meant to give an introduction to some DevOps technologies.

 To run the site locally use `yarn install` and `yarn start`.

 ![Preview](img/devops-challenge.png)